 To be a Trained Leader

-First youn need to take Youth Protection within 30 days of registration.
+First youn need to take Youth Protection before you can register.
 This must be taken every 2 years.

 Then you need to take the Posiition Specific Course for your position in the Pack:

 Important info on Cyber Chip and YP on the Miscellaneous page - check it out!

 The training awards and keys are designed to recognize unit Scouters for tenure, training, and performance in their leadership roles.
 Progress record forms with the 2018 requirements for these awards can be found at the links below.

 The first training for a new leader is to: